NativeScript/docs/content/guide/ios-runtime-types.md

 const interop2 = interop1.add(4)
  ```

-#### Creating a pointer by removing an offeset to an existing pointer
+#### Creating a pointer by removing an offset to an existing pointer

  ```ts
 const interop3 = interop1.subtract(3)